y1u1t2o8/AttractingContributors/README.md

 So, please tell me your favor in the sea life!

-Any reason is OK!(looks, taste...)
+Any reason is fine!(looks, taste...)

 # Lists
 - orca(example)